astro-informatics/sleplet/README.md

 ## Formatting

-Execute `pre-commit install` to install git hooks in your .git/ directory
+Execute `pip install pre-commit; pre-commit install` to install git hooks in your .git/ directory